-You will master some basic facts about guns, gun violence including suicide and mass shootings, gun ownership, gun practices, gun culture, public opinion about, and gun crime prevention.
+II.
+So that you can engage in informed debate with others about gun matters, you will master some basic facts about guns, gun violence, gun benefits, gun regulationincluding suicide and mass shootings, gun ownership, gun practices, gun culture, public opinion about, and gun crime prevention.

-You will be develop a deeper appreciation of the Herculean challenges of conducting empirical research on societally vital topics related to guns.
+V. You will be develop a deeper appreciation of the Herculean challenges of conducting empirical research and implementing policy on societally vital topics related to guns.

 Structure of the course

 One scholar's definition: "The seminar is that midpoint between the lecture and the individual tutorial."
 (Jay Parini (July 23, 2004).
 "The Well-tempered seminar."
 The Chronicle Review.)
 To read Parini's full article, CLICK HERE